-We plan to submit the final PK bridging study report to the FDA and to request a Type C meeting with the FDA to get the agency's guidance on our proposed phase 3 study design.
-We expect to receive that guidance by the end of 2022 or early in the first calendar quarter of 2023.
-We anticipate that this feedback should allow us to initiate the Phase 3 Safety Study and enroll the first patient in the first half of 2023.
-The study is expected to take about 18 months to complete, and we expect this safety study to be the final clinical step required to seek approval under the 505(b)(2) regulatory pathway.
-Before submitting a New Drug Application to the FDA, Acasti plans to hold a pre-NDA meeting to enhance the likelihood of market approval.
+We submitted our dosing recommendations to the FDA along with this popPK data and the final PK bridging study report, and we requested a Type C meeting to get the agency's guidance on our proposed phase 3 study design.
+The FDA has now granted us this meeting, and we expect to receive their clarifying guidance in the first calendar quarter of 2023.
+If it is favorable, we anticipate that this FDA feedback should allow us to proceed with the initiation of the Phase 3 Safety Study, recruit the clinical sites, and enroll the first patient.
+The study is expected to take about 18 months to complete from the time the first patient is enrolled, and we expect this safety study to be the final clinical step required to seek approval under the 505(b)(2) regulatory pathway.
+Before submitting a New Drug Application, Acasti plans to hold a pre-NDA meeting with the FDA to enhance the likelihood of market approval.